Senior Researcher, Education Development Center

 Alexander Zapata is Dominican and a father of four children.
 He has over eight years of experience in the area of retail and commercial banking.
 As Vice President of Citizens Bank, he oversaw one of Citizens top performing office, the Harvard Square office.
 While directing this office, Alex was personally responsible for a manning a market which has over $600 million in liquid assets in smaller banks.
 Alexander managed retail bankers and partners with commercial lending officers, investment bankers and consumer lending development officers for business growth.
 He also serves as an adjunct professor at Suffolk University where he teaches entrepreneurship.
 Alex is committed to civic engagement and aspires to advance Latino leadership in Massachusetts through political activism.
 He is currently a board member at Girls Inc. in Lynn, Dorchester YMCA, and the Hispanic Scholarship Fund.

-Frank DeVito / Associate Secretary
+Frank DeVito / Trustee

 Chief Executive Officer, Equity Lab Charter School